Understand the Thermal Nature of Foods According to Chinese Medicine

 Rules for Thermal Properties of Foods

-Below are some general rules to follow when using food therapeutically and assessing whether a food is cooling or warming.
+Below are some general rules for using food therapeutically and for assessing whether a food is cooling or warming.

-COLD / COOLING – Generally, foods that are raw, or are eaten cold, are considered more cooling.
+COLD / COOLING – Generally, foods that are raw or are eaten cold are considered more cooling.
 Foods that grow quickly, like lettuce and summer squash, are also more cooling.
-Blue, green, or purple foods are more cooling, and tropical and subtropical foods also tend to be more cooling.
+Blue, green, and purple foods are more cooling, and tropical and subtropical foods tend to be more cooling as well.

 HOT / WARMING – Foods that are cooked, or served hot, are considered more warming.
-Cooking food for more time, with more oil, less water, greater pressure, or at a higher temperature makes the food more warming.
-Foods cooked over gas or wood heat are more heating than food cooked with electricity.
+Cooking food for longer, with more oil, less water, greater pressure, or at a higher temperature makes it warmer.
+Foods cooked over gas or wood heat retain more heat than those cooked with electricity.
 Foods that take longer to grow, like cabbage and winter squash, are also more warming.
-Red, orange, or yellow foods and foods grown in temperate zones tend to be more warming.
+Red, orange, and yellow foods, as well as those grown in temperate zones, tend to be more warming.

 Next time you eat a meal, consider whether the food you’re eating is warming or cooling and how you can create more balance in your body by using food energetics.
 Let me know in the comments below!